RoshellePinnock/RoshellePinnock/README.md

 - 👋 Hi, I’m @RoshellePinnock
-- 👀 I’m interested in having a 100 acre nature reserve.
+- 👀 I’m interested in nature, web3 and travel
 - 🌱 I’m currently learning Blockchain
 - 💞️ I’m looking to collaborate on Web3 Projects
 - 📫 How to reach me: follow me on the gram @_rosh.lee